supermemo-wiki/SuperMemo.Wiki/learning/incremental-writing.md

 **Incremental Writing (IW)** is a method for boosting creativity, quality and pleasure of writing.
 It synergizes with the natural ability of your brain to update knowledge and organize it into concept networks.

+Incremental writing is an extension of [incremental reading](/learning/incremental-reading).
+You should be familiar with it before considering incremental writing.

 ## How does it work ?

-IW is typically assisted by software to maximize the usage of your time by interspacing:
+Incremental writing is typically assisted by software to maximize the usage of your time by interspacing:

 - Reviewing new learning material to develop new insights,
 - Reviewing previously acquired knowledge to preserve it over time (forever !),